egebremichael/College_app/README.md

 # Overall Structure
 Junior_IS/
-|-- android/                  # Android-specific project configuration and native code
+|-- android/                  # Android-specific project configuration and native code.

-|-- assets/                   # Contains image assets used within the app
+|-- assets/                   # Contains image assets used within the app.

-|-- build/                    # Build output files (generated during the build process)
+|-- build/                    # Build output files (generated during the build process).

-|-- ios/                      # iOS-specific project configuration and native code
+|-- ios/                      # iOS-specific project configuration and native code.

-|-- lib/                      # Contains the main Dart code for the app (main.dart, widgets, screens, etc.)
+|-- lib/                      # Contains the main Dart code for the app (main.dart, widgets, screens, etc.).

-|-- linux/                    # Linux-specific project configuration and native code
+|-- linux/                    # Linux-specific project configuration and native code.

-|-- macos/                    # macOS-specific project configuration and native code
+|-- macos/                    # macOS-specific project configuration and native code.

-|-- pubspec.lock              # A generated file containing the exact package versions used in the project
+|-- pubspec.lock              # A generated file containing the exact package versions used in the project.

-|-- pubspec.yaml              # Contains metadata about the project and dependencies
+|-- pubspec.yaml              # Contains metadata about the project and dependencies.

-|-- README.md                 # A markdown file containing information about the project
+|-- README.md                 # A markdown file containing information about the project.

-|-- test/                     # Contains tests for the app
+|-- test/                     # Contains tests for the app.

-|-- web/                      # Web-specific project configuration and code
+|-- web/                      # Web-specific project configuration and code.

-|-- windows/                  # Windows-specific project configuration and native code
+|-- windows/                  # Windows-specific project configuration and native code.

-|-- wooster_app.iml           # Project configuration file for IntelliJ-based IDEs (Android Studio, IntelliJ IDEA)
+|-- wooster_app.iml           # Project configuration file for IntelliJ-based IDEs (Android Studio, IntelliJ IDEA).